Add users to IDaaS

 Unlink users from an Active Directory

 You can unlink individual users that are synchronized from a directory.
-This feature allows administrators to remove problem accounts that are no longer in Active Directory but are still synchronized in Identity as a Service.
-When you unlink a user, the user becomes a locally managed user in Identity as a Service.
-You must have a directory added to your Identity as a Service account to use this feature.
+This feature lets administrators remove problem accounts that no longer exist in Active Directory but are still synchronized with IDaaS.
+When a user is unlinked, the user becomes locally managed in IDaaS.

 Edit, delete, unlock and disable users